scmacdon/AWSTracker/Notifications/Readme.md

 ![AWS Tracking Application](images/database.png)

-Using MySQL Workbenchm enter some records that you will use to test your Lambda functions.
+Using MySQL Workbench, enter some records that you will use to test your Lambda functions.

 ## Package the project that contains the Lambda functions